-We do not understand these patterns, and are concerned that uncritical acceptance of the BII will lead to unjustified complacency about the state of wild nature.
+We do not understand these patterns [this sentence might be slightly stiff-faced and unfriendly], and are concerned that uncritical acceptance of the BII will lead to unjustified complacency about the state of wild nature [are there cases where BII is unduly downward biased?
+If the issue overwhelmingly is blown-up upward bias, it should be pointed out earlier on].
 According to Newbold et al., on average the terrestrial BII stands at almost 85% [2] – in contrast to evidence that terrestrial biomass is only half what it would be in the absence of human land use [5].
+[It seems to me this paragraph could be advanced and integrated to the beginning where you first introduced BMI – i.e. this paragraph could be dissolved into other existing paragraphs; its length is a bit too short to be a standalone paragraph anyway.]